BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

 HTTP API
 ========

-Let's start with the specification skeleton:
+Let's start with the specification skeleton.
+Notice how the request and responses are derived from the domain model:

 .. code-block:: yaml